The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 the change in ownership occurs at any time after the scale of the activities carried on by the company has become small or negligible and before any significant reinvestment occurs

 There is a change of ownership for this purpose in the following circumstances:

-one person acquires more than half of the ordinary share capital
+one person acquires more than half of